OpenIndiana/website/src/content/announcements/openindiana-hipster-2025-10-announcement.md

 Regular snapshots have been updated.
 As always visit the [Downloads](/downloads) page to get them or simply update.

 ## Notable Changes
-In the last Quarter the following notable Changes have been made:
+In the last half year the following notable Changes have been made:
   - Introduction of several Rust based utilities with the Packaged directly from crates.io
     - Utilities like lsd, mergiraf, ripgrep, fd and other fancy tools
     - Helix Editor and IDE.
 (Note: there may be issues in getting LSP servers but the rust one is available)